-Spain's climate is divided into three zones: the Mediterranean climate, the semi-arid climate and oceanic climate.
-The first is characterized by high and dry temperatures in summer, especially in the country's south and north-west.
-The semi-arid climate prevails in the South with dry temperatures, even after summer.
-As for the oceanic climate, it prevails mainly in coastal regions.
+The Mediterranean climate is dominant in the Iberian Peninsula and is characterised by high and dry temperatures in summer and mild and wet winters.
+The semi-arid climate predominates in the south eastern regions with dry temperatures, even after summer.
+As for the oceanic climate, it prevails mainly in the northern Atlantic coast regions like Galicia or the Basque Country.
 In mountainous regions, however, temperatures are rather humid.

 Spain has very little rainfall throughout the year.
 Hence, water shortages due to drought are fairly common.